heejinryu/bewd_class2/README.md

-This is my second favorite git repo.
+This is my third favorite git repo.